Austria's Fekter claims victory in EU bank secrecy fight

 She suggested last year that Greece's problems could force it out of the European Union, and infuriated then-Eurogroup chief Jean Claude Juncker - who chaired meetings of euro zone finance ministers that she attends - by briefing media on a deal to raise the bloc's financial firewall before he announced it.

-She later apologised, then complicated things by saying Juncker was upset because he was suffering from kidney stones, a comment Austrian media criticised as an invasion of his privacy.
+She later apologized, then complicated things by saying Juncker was upset because he was suffering from kidney stones, a comment Austrian media criticized as an invasion of his privacy.

 The incidents made Brussels officials joke about being "Fektered", while a Munich newspaper dubbed her the "witch of the south".